 Certain areas of Appalachia have always struggled with poverty, and economic challenges have made the problem worse.
 In addition, word of these unofficial grazing sites spread beyond local residents, and people started coming from farther away to dump horses in eastern Kentucky.
 More and more people were indiscriminate and released stallions, along with mares and geldings, and the population began to grow at a rate that was not sustainable for the amount of forage available.

 Many of the herds now contain stallions, and breeding has become prolific.
 Left unchecked, the horse population continues to grow, making a bad problem worse.
 In addition, these offspring do not receive the benefit of human contact and the herds are shifting from friendly to feral – making care, rescue or rehabilitation an increasingly difficult task.

-Due to the growing population and lack of infrastructure to care for these herds, many of these horses are underweight and become emaciated during the winter months.
-A growing number of them are experiencing medical issues related to the lack of veterinary, farrier and dental care.
-Unattended, these problems can be life threatening.
-The Kentucky Humane Society works with local law enforcement to assist horses who are suffering.
+The Kentucky Humane Society works closely with local rescues and law enforcement to assist horses who are suffering.
 With permission from local authorities, we take in free-roaming horses that are in danger and provide them with medical care and training so they can be adopted through our Equine C.A.R.E. program.

 Hay and Salt Feeding

 The winters can be harsh all over Kentucky, especially for those horses living in free-roaming herds where grass is scare.
-The Kentucky Humane Society’s Diversionary Feeding Program provides hay and salt drops on these sites in an effort to keep the horses off the roads and from casing public safety issues.
+The Kentucky Humane Society provides hay and salt drops on these sites in an effort to keep the horses off the roads and from casing public safety issues.
 If you would like to donate to the hay fund please go to Donate.